A Uganda Safari

 Length of stay

 If you’re buying a fully packaged Uganda safari using the same company for everything, then the per-day price does tend to drop slightly the longer you spend on safari.
-Otherwise, if putting together your own itinerary the per-day costs don’t change much whether you spend a weekend or a month in the country.
-Hiring a jeep and driver is always cheaper per day if you hire the vehicle for a longer period.
+Otherwise, if you’re putting together your own itinerary the per-day costs don’t change much whether you spend a weekend or a month in the country.
+Hiring a 4x4 vehicle and driver is always cheaper per day if you hire it for a longer period.

 • 2

 It goes without saying that the more comfort you require the more a Uganda safari will cost.
-That said, compared to, for example, Tanzania, Ugandan safari accommodation is surprisingly good value and you can get a double room at a decent mid-range safari lodge or camp for $200.
+That said, compared to Tanzania, for example, Ugandan safari accommodations are surprisingly good value.
+You can get a double room at a decent mid-range safari lodge or camp for US$200.

 • 3

-Safari accommodation in Uganda is generally split between those found within the protected areas or those that are a little further away.
-The latter is normally cheaper.
-The areas surrounding Ugandan protected areas tend to be more developed than in much of Kenya and Tanzania.
+Safari accommodations in Uganda are generally split between those found within the protected areas or those that are a little farther away.
+The latter are normally cheaper.
+The regions surrounding Ugandan protected areas tend to be more developed than in much of Kenya and Tanzania.
 There are often towns and villages not far from the main entrances to the country’s national parks.
 Many of these have fairly cheap places to stay.
-Accommodation close to the gorilla national parks is almost always more expensive than similar places elsewhere.
+Accommodations close to the parks that offer gorilla trekking are almost always more expensive than similar places elsewhere.

 • 4